2025 Seattle Mariners season: All-Star Game

 Cal Raleigh was selected by fan voting as the starting catcher in the All-Star Game.
 Andrés Muñoz, Julio Rodríguez, and Bryan Woo were selected as reserves for the game.
 Rodríguez chose not to attend, and Randy Arozarena was named his replacement.
 Raleigh won the Home Run Derby.
 In the game, Raleigh was 1-for-2, Arozarena 0-for-3, Woo pitched a scoreless third inning, and Muñoz got two outs in the 8th inning.

 All-MLB team

-Cal Raleigh and Julio Rodríguez were named to the All-MLB Team as catcher and center fielder, respectively.
+Cal Raleigh and Julio Rodríguez were named to the All-MLB Team at catcher and outfielder, respectively.
 Woo and Muñoz were named to the All-MLB second team.
-It was the first selection for each player, except Rodríguez, who had been named to the All-MLB second team in 2022.
+It was the first selection for each player, except Rodríguez, who was named to the second team in 2022.

 Regular season awards

 Raleigh finished second in AL Most Valuable Player Award voting to Aaron Judge, but took home other top honors.
 He won the MLB Player of the Year Award from the MLB Players Association, the Sporting News, and Baseball Digest.
-Raleigh also won the Silver Slugger Award as the best hitting AL catcher.
+He also won the AL Outstanding Player from the players association.
+He also won the Silver Slugger Award as the best hitting AL catcher.

 Rodríguez was a finalist for the Gold Glove Award in center field, losing to Cedanne Rafaela.